josemcgomes/TicTacToe-UDP/README.md

 - Correct timeout handling while on a game, checking if the user is available every time
 - Implement logging in and out, letting other users know whether someone is offline, online or online and playing
 - Implement exception handling for better reliability
+- Implement a way of handling player list transmission when the player list is too large.